PersephoneQueenOfFlowers/quadric/README.md

 ...

-Semantic UI React Grid widths stopped working, (I think because of an uninstall while trying to import themes), but I kept using them for CSS declarations in place.
+Semantic UI React component props including Grid Widths stopped working, (I think because of an uninstall while trying to import themes), but I kept using them for CSS declarations used for manual styling.

 ...